-Unlike sensorineural hearing loss, a conductive hearing loss can be reversed and effectively managed with the right form of treatments.
-CHL can be treated at home, but sometimes medical or surgical treatments may be required to correct the condition.
+Unlike sensorineural hearing loss, conductive hearing loss can be reversed and effectively managed with the right form of treatments.
+You can treat CHL at home, but sometimes you may still need medical or surgical treatments to correct the condition.
 In the case of wax build up, ear wax removal tools such as syringes, extractors or cleaners can help resolve the situation.
 Whereas if infection or abnormal growths are present, then medical procedures may be sought.
-Clearing excessive wax or fluids out of the ear canal can often remove conductive hearing loss.
+Clearing excessive wax or fluids out of the ear canal can often solve conductive hearing loss.
 That's where we come in...

 At Hearing Direct, we are able to offer a number of key ear hygiene products such as ear cleansers and wax removers to help eradicate this type of hearing loss.

 The Earpal ear wax remover is one of the safest wax extraction tools on the market.
 Due to its expert design, the Earpal ear wax remover cannot touch or perforate the eardrum by accident.
 As a result, your ears and hearing will avoid damage during the ear cleaning process.
-It is also considered safer than Q-Tips.
+It is also safer than Cotton Buds/Q-Tips.

 We have created our very own online hearing test so you can check your hearing for free in the comfort of your own home.
 All you will need is a few free minutes and some ear or headphones.
 Once the test is complete, you will get your results instantly via email, and based on the outcome of the hearing test, you may be encouraged to take further action.